Revival Sermon: Towards Revival

 A Sermon on Exodus 33:1-11Read more

-The LORD said to Moses, “Depart; go up from here, you and the people whom you have brought up out of the land of Egypt, to the land of which I swore to Abraham, Isaac, and Jacob, saying, ‘To your offspring I will give it.’
-I will send an angel before you, and I will drive out the Canaanites, the Amorites, the Hittites, the Perizzites, the Hivites, and the Jebusites.
-Go up to a land flowing with milk and honey; but I will not go up among you, lest I consume you on the way, for you are a stiff-necked people.”
+1Then the Lord spoke to Moses, “Depart, go up from here, you and the people whom you have brought up from the land of Egypt, to the land of which I swore to Abraham, Isaac, and Jacob, saying, ‘To your descendants I will give it.’
+2And I will send an angel before you and I will drive out the Canaanite, the Amorite, the Hittite, the Perizzite, the Hivite, and the Jebusite.
+3Go up to a land flowing with milk and honey; for I will not go up in your midst, because you are an obstinate people, and I might destroy you on the way.”

-4When the people heard this disastrous word, they mourned, and no one put on his ornaments.
-For the LORD had said to Moses, “Say to the people of Israel, ‘You are a stiff-necked people; if for a single moment I should go up among you, I would consume you.
-So now take off your ornaments, that I may know what to do with you.’ ” Therefore the people of Israel stripped themselves of their ornaments, from Mount Horeb onward.
+4When the people heard this sad word, they went into mourning, and none of them put on his jewelry.
+5For the Lord had said to Moses, “Say to the sons of Israel, ‘You are an obstinate people; if I were to go up in your midst for just one moment, I would destroy you.
+So now, take off your jewelry that I may know what I shall do to you.’ ” 6So the sons of Israel stripped themselves of their jewelry, from Mount Horeb onward.

-7Now Moses used to take the tent and pitch it outside the camp, far off from the camp, and he called it the tent of meeting.
-And everyone who sought the LORD would go out to the tent of meeting, which was outside the camp.
-Whenever Moses went out to the tent, all the people would rise up, and each would stand at his tent door, and watch Moses until he had gone into the tent.
-When Moses entered the tent, the pillar of cloud would descend and stand at the entrance of the tent, and the LORD would speak with Moses.
-10When all the people saw the pillar of cloud standing at the entrance of the tent, all the people would rise up and worship, each at his tent door.
-Thus the LORD used to speak to Moses face to face, as a man speaks to his friend.
-When Moses turned again into the camp, his assistant Joshua the son of Nun, a young man, would not depart from the tent.
-(ESV)
+7Now Moses used to take the tent and pitch it outside the camp, a good distance from the camp, and he called it the tent of meeting.
+And everyone who sought the Lord would go out to the tent of meeting which was outside the camp.
+8And it came about, whenever Moses went out to the tent, that all the people would arise and stand, each at the entrance of his tent, and gaze after Moses until he entered the tent.
+9Whenever Moses entered the tent, the pillar of cloud would descend and stand at the entrance of the tent; and the Lord would speak with Moses.
+10When all the people saw the pillar of cloud standing at the entrance of the tent, all the people would stand and worship, each at the entrance of his tent.
+11So the Lord used to speak to Moses face to face, just as a man speaks to his friend.
+When Moses returned to the camp, his servant Joshua, the son of Nun, a young man, would not depart from the tent.